kaarlosasiang/kaarlosasiang/README.md

 - 🔭 I’m currently working on a Trading Website as a Frontend web developer.
-- 🌱 I’m currently learning JavaScript and Angular framework.
+- 🌱 I’m currently learning JavaScript and PHP.
 - 👯‍♂️ I’m looking to collaborate on some JavaScript Projects.
 - 📫 How to reach me: You can email me at sasiang64@gmail.com
 - 😄 Pronouns: He/Him